 Selection Process

-Every year, a National Astronomy Competition (NAC) will be held to select the US team for the upcoming IOAA.
-As of 2017, there are two rounds of proctored exams (with multiple choice and free response questions), held in February and March (or April) respectively.
-We conduct free online training with the selected students for free.
-This training lasts for several months.
+Unlike previous years, we are organizing three rounds of proctored exams this year (with multiple choice and free response questions) to select the US team for the upcoming IOAA.
+These exams are held in February, April, and June respectively.
+We conduct free online training (lasting several months) with the selected students.
 USAAAO does not support any organizations that claim to prepare students for our exams in exchange for payment.

 First Round

-The First Round exam will be a ~75 minute long, ~30 multiple choice pen & paper exam covering all parts of the IOAA Syllabus to be taken on January 30th.
-The exam must be proctored by a teacher*.
-If no teacher can be found, students can email us at info@usaaao.org.
+The First Round exam will be a ~75 minute long, ~30 multiple choice exam conducted over Gradescope and covering all parts of the IOAA Syllabus.
+Proctoring is conducted in-person during a specified time interval.
 Students are allowed a scientific calculator, as well as the provided table of constants.
-Additionally, there is a $25 registration fee, though we will offer financial aid on a case by case basis.
+Additionally, there is a $30 registration fee, though we offer financial aid on a case by case basis.
 Depending on the scores of the First Round, students who place above a cutoff score (TBD) will be invited to take the National Astronomy Competition.

 National Astronomy Competition

 The NAC will be a ~2.5 hour long free response exam covering all parts of the IOAA Syllabus.
-The exam must be proctored by a teacher*.
-If no teacher can be found, students can email us at info@usaaao.org.
+Proctoring is conducted in-person during a specified time interval.
 Students are allowed a scientific calculator, as well as the provided table of constants.
-The top 10** performers on the NAC will be invited*** to represent the USA at the upcoming IOAA.
-Additionally, based on performance, solutions, and a variety of other factors, additional students will be invited to be a part of the several months long online training program.
+The top 15 students with US citizenship or permanent residency are invited to the online training program and take the Third Round Exam.
+Additionally, based on performance, solutions, and a variety of other factors, additional students may be invited to be a part of the online training program.

 Online Training

 After the selection is made, USAAAO organizes free weekly online training sessions.
-Through readings, assignments, homework and discussions, the goal of the training is to prepare students for the IOAA.
+Through readings, assignments, homework, and discussions; the goal of the training is to prepare students for the IOAA.
 The coaching team consists of the past IOAA participants and professional astronomers and astrophysicists.
-All our coaches are volunteers.
-To learn more about the current team and our volunteers you can read here.
+All of our coaches are volunteers.

 USA Astronomy and Astrophysics Team**